 This morning we'll depart early to reach Kalamina Gorge for sunrise.
 Making our way into the gorge in the dark, we'll be in the best position to shoot the towering red cliffs and cascade of waterfalls just as they become bathed in the golden morning light.
 After sunrise we'll head back to the retreat for a hearty cooked breakfast before giving you some time off to go through some of your photos.

-After lunch we'll run an Adobe Lightroom photo editing tutorial before returning to Joffery Falls in the afternoon.
+After lunch we'll run an Adobe Lightroom photo editing tutorial before returning to Joffre Falls in the afternoon.
 This time, however, we'll view it from the vantage point on the other side of the gorge.
-It's only a short walk from your tents to this lookout and this is a great opportunity to look for macro shots of wildflowers, back lit leaves and textures on trees.
-This is also a chance for the more energetic among us to walk to the pool at the base of Joffery falls while others slowly make their way back to the retreat, photographing the huge red termite mounds and white snappy gum trees glowing of the afternoon light along the way.
+It's only a short walk from your tents to this lookout and this is a great opportunity to look for macro shots of wildflowers, back-lit leaves and textures on trees.
+This is also a chance for the more energetic among us to walk to the pool at the base of Joffre falls while others slowly make their way back to the retreat, photographing the huge red termite mounds and white snappy gum trees glowing of the afternoon light along the way.

 While we're in this spectacular location we have to make the most of it, so yes, we'll be up early again this morning for our sunrise photography shoot at Fern Tree pool and Fortescue Falls in Dales Gorge.
 Here the vibrant green ferns flank azure streams, tranquil pools and permanently cascading waterfalls, all contrasted against the red cliffs in the background.
 It's stunning!
 After a picnic breakfast you'll have the option of taking the beautiful walk down through the gorge to Circular Pool.
 Along the way you'll see giant fig trees with their roots cascading over the terraced rock faces and be rewarded with a cool swim in the Circular Pool oasis at the end!
 On our way back to the retreat we'll visit the new Karijini Visitors Centre.